(I may earn a small commission on the products linked to in this post.)

 For those of you wondering, allergy drops are yet to be approved in the U.S. by the Food and Drug Administration (FDA).
-They are used by many allergists in the U.S. and is common in Europe.
+They are used by many allergists in the U.S. and they are common in Europe.

-Allergy drops are a popular researched practice in the U.S. and they’re expected to be approved in the coming years (some allergy tablets, which do the same thing, have already been approved).
+Allergy drops are a popular research topic in the U.S. and they’re expected to be approved in the coming years (some allergy tablets, which have a similar effect, have already been approved).
 After 6 months of being on the drops, I didn’t feel better.
 I thought immunotherapy wasn’t working and I continued to feel horrible.

 Retested for many, many more allergens

 Later that year I moved home from university and thought I would try the process again.
-This time, I searched for a reputable allergist in California and found someone well-reviewed.
+This time, I searched for a reputable allergist in California and found an allergist who was well-reviewed.

-I was willing to travel if the doctor was really good.
-I found a great allergist 2 hours from my house.
+I was willing to travel if the doctor was really good and he happened to be 2 hours from my house.

-I made an appointment and visited them to be retested.
+I made an appointment and visited his office to be retested.
 At my appointment, the doctor was surprised at my previous allergy test.

 His office decided to retest me for over 100 common allergens.
 This time the test included:

 Allergy shots are administered by a doctor and injected in the fatty tissue, usually in the back of arm or fatty area of the upper leg.
-The needle is tiny, so even though the thought of shots might be scary, it won’t hurt much at all.
+The needle is tiny, so even though the thought of shots might be scary, it won’t cause much pain.